BobDeng1974/gio-device-driver/README.md

 Options:

 - --port: specifies the host used by the service to expose its callbacks endpoints.
-Default value is 8080
+The default value is 8080

 Environment variables:

 - FOG_NODE_PORT: specifies the port in which the gio-fog-node tool is running
 - DEVICE_SERVICE_HOST: specifies the host in which the gio-device-ms service is running
 - DEVICE_SERVICE_PORT: specifies the port in which the gio-device-ms service is running
-- CALLBACK_PORT: specifies the port used for composing the callback url
+- CALLBACK_PORT: specifies the port used for composing the callback URL

 ### Go
 `gio-device-driver` is developed as a Go module.